top of page

 How to Become a Licensed Real Estate Appraiser in Kentucky

-If you are not going to get the Residential or the Commercial license, don’t bother getting this one.
+If you are not going to get a Residential or Commercial license, don’t bother getting this one.
 You still need to get your trainee license first before you obtain this useless license.
-Therefore, you need to follow those steps mentioned above before moving on.
+Therefore, you need to follow the steps mentioned above before moving on.
 But again, for the purpose of educating the public, here are the classes that you need to obtain this level of license.

 Experience: 2,000 hours of acceptable appraisal experience.
 The fastest this can be done is one year (although most people take longer).